Type locality: Vienna area, Austria.

 Holarctic; western Palaearctic region.
 Pleistocene refuge: Monocentric -- Pontomediterranean refuge.

-Unlike S. pavonia, both sexes of this species are nocternal.
+Unlike Saturnia pavonia, both sexes of this short-lived species are nocternal, with pairing taking place a few hours after midnight -- the couple stay together until the following evening (de Freina, 1979).
 It favours sunny, dry, bush-strewn steppe or semi-steppe, but can be found up to 1500m altitude in Turkey.
 A nomadic species whose colonies may shift from year to year.
-Also, a member of the Pannonic steppe fauna which penetrates central Europe.
+A member of the Pannonic steppe fauna which penetrates central Europe.

-Depending on latitude and altitude, April to June as a single generation.
+Depending on latitude and altitude, late March to early June as a single generation.

 OVUM: Oval, 1.4 x 2.2mm, greyish-white with olive-brown gum.
-Laid in neat clusters around peripheral twigs of the host, hatching ten to fourteen days later.
+Laid in neat clusters around the peripheral twigs of the host, usually close to the ground, and may be densely covered with scales from the female abdomen.
+These hatch ten to fourteen days later.

 LARVA: Full-fed 65--80mm.
 Monomorphic.

-As in S. pavonia, the newly-hatched, 2.5--3mm-long larvae consume part of their eggshells before clustering together.
+As in Saturnia pavonia, the newly-hatched, 2.5--3mm-long larvae consume part of their eggshells before clustering together.
 At this stage they are black and bristly.
-Unlike S. pavonia, the larvae do not change colour as they grow and remain black, but with some fine grey and blue markings.
-The button-like tubercles become reddish-orange.
+Unlike Saturnia pavonia, the larvae do not change colour as they grow and remain black, but with some fine grey and blue markings.
+However, a few may develop green blotches.
+The button-like tubercles become reddish-orange in the final instar.

 The larvae are gregarious right up until the final instar, and can be conspicuous on their shrubby hosts.

 Hostplants.
 In Europe, polyphagous on Prunus (P. spinosa), wild roses (Rosa), hawthorns (Crataegus), elms (Ulmus), alders (Alnus), willows (Salix), poplars (Populus) and apples (Malus); however, in Turkey and the Crimea it shows a distinct preference for spiny members of the rose family (Rosaceae).
+In Turkey it has also been found on Sanguisorba officinalis (de Freina, 1994).
 Between Saratov and Volgograd (Russia) it is generally found on species of Rhamnus (Oleg Gorbunov, pers. comm.
 2005).

 PUPA: 26mm.
 Dark brown to black, noticeably dorso-ventrally flattened, and 'comma'-shaped.
-Formed in a coarse, thin-walled, pear-shaped, double, unsealed brown cocoon low down amongst the hostplant, often at ground-level.
+Formed in a coarse, thin-walled, pear-shaped, double, unsealed brown cocoon low down amongst the hostplant, often at ground-level or under stones.
 The overwintering stage.
 Very tolerant of dry conditions, and may remain as a pupa for several years.

 Extra-limital range.
 None.